 On-street charging points

 Only partial funding is available to NKDC as a local authority, making it very expensive for local authorities to install on-street charging points, and even harder to decide which residents should benefit.
 To date the council has not installed any on-street charging points within the district, but will consider opportunities if they arise, particularly on our own developments.

 NKDC’s future plans

-For our current commitments see the Transport section in our Climate Emergency Action Plan.
+For our current commitments see the Transport section in our Climate Emergency Strategy and Action Plan.
 Actions include the intention to promote an increase in charging points throughout the district by promoting the central government grants available and exploring policies that promote domestic charging installation within new developments.